Skip the real estate agent and use a lawyer instead.

 - If the offer is rejected and you want to make another offer, another $500 is due.

-- When an offer is accepted, another $1000 is due at closing or six months, whichever comes first.
+- When an offer is accepted, another $750 is due.

 - If you close and complete the purchase, a final $1000 is due.